montroly/fansyloader/README.md

   ./fansyloader
   ```

-**Credits:** This project would not have been possible without the work of @hippothon, @OFfriend and @DIGITALCRIMINAL.
+**Credits:** This project would not have been possible without the work of @hippothon, @OFfriend and @DIGITALCRIMINAL (±S).
-They cleared many barriers during their work on [OnlyFans DataScraper](https://github.com/DIGITALCRIMINAL/OnlyFans).
+They cleared many barriers during their work on [OnlyFans DataScraper](https://github.com/DIGITALCRIMINALS/OnlyFans).

 ## Troubleshooting